Welcome to Pre-Kindergarten (4K)

 1. Are parents required to register the student at the home zoned school?

-3. Is a complete enrollment packet required in order to be provided a screening appointment and considered for acceptance?
+2. Is a complete enrollment packet required in order to be considered for acceptance?

 Acceptance and Waiting List